If you’ve used VoIP before, you may have heard the terms SIP and SIP proxy. But what do these terms mean?

 How SIP Servers Help Keep a VoIP Network Secure

-It works by a SIP proxy server challenging the identity of a SIP user agent, and converting a message of any length into a random alphanumeric code of a fixed length.
+It works by a SIP proxy server challenging the identity of a SIP user agent and converting a message of any length into a random alphanumeric code.

 At the bottom, you can see examples of its unique output to code and authenticate every message:

-If networks need additional security beyond MD5 they can then opt for what’s called a Secure Multi-purpose Internet Mail Extension (S/MIME).
+If networks need additional security beyond MD5, they can then opt for what’s called a Secure Multipurpose Internet Mail Extension (S/MIME).

 Technical Aspects of SIP Proxies: Modes of Operation

-Though the difference in speed is often negligible, this is important to note in case you find your current system struggles to keep up with your business needs.
+Though the difference in speed is often negligible, this is important to note if you find your current system struggling to keep up with your business needs.

-This not only transmits information but stores it to be accessed later.
-For example, if your first attempt to connect is unsuccessful it can hold onto the call or message and keep re-trying to establish the connection.
+This not only transmits information but stores it to access later.
+For example, if your first attempt to connect is unsuccessful, it can hold onto the call or message and keep re-trying to establish the connection.

-Because it remembers information about each action, a stateful SIP server can also pick up a request again and re-route it through another part of a network.
+Because it remembers information about each action, a stateful SIP server can also pick up a request message again and re-route it through another part of a network.

 A common example of this is having ‘day’ and ‘night’ modes on a phone system.
 Stateful SIP proxies make it so that businesses can route calls to different devices, departments, or offices depending on the time of day.

 Key Benefits of a SIP Proxy

-Keeping your network secure: A SIP proxy server will disconnect anyone who tries to use SIP calls without enough credit to pay for them, or authorization to use the service.
+A proxy server will disconnect anyone who tries to use SIP calls without enough credit to pay for them or authorization to use the service.
 Or it can check that a caller has the credit needed, and, if not, disconnect them.

 If you aren’t already taking advantage of VoIP, get in touch!
 Whether you are just getting started or already have offices across the globe, we can help you determine which solution will fit your business needs.
-Chat with us on our site or visit our VoIP solutions page to learn more.